ordinals/ord/README.md

 ## Traits

-Satoshis have traits, based on their number.
+Satoshis have traits, based on their ordinal.

 NB: Traits should be considered *UNSTABLE*.
 In particular, the satoshis with short names will not be available for quite some time, which might be desirable to fix, and would require an overhaul of the name trait.

-The `traits` command prints out the traits of a given satoshi:
+The `traits` command prints out the traits of the satoshi with the given
+ordinal:

 ```
 $ ord traits 0